wojtekmaj/react-pdf/packages/react-pdf/README.md

 React-PDF supports all modern browsers.
 It is tested with the latest versions of Chrome, Edge, Safari, Firefox, and Opera.

-The following browsers are supported out of the box in React-PDF v7:
+The following browsers are supported out of the box in React-PDF v8 and v7:

 - Chrome ≥92
 - Edge ≥92